christinasamara/restaurant-discovery-service-jet/README.md

 * Data Scope: The API includes cafes and grocery stores alongside traditional restaurants.
 I assumed the user wants to see all available food options for their postcode, so I did not filter these out.
 * Cuisine Data & Filters: The API includes "Deals," "Promotions," and "Stamps" within the cuisine array.
 I included these alongside actual food/cuisine types so that users could use the filter system to find special offers as well as specific cuisines.
 * Information: The API returns a large amount of data, but I focused strictly on the four points required by the brief: Name, Cuisines, Rating, and Address.
 I added the "Review Count" and the "Logo" to provide more context for the user.
+* State Management: Implemented a welcome screen for visitors and clear "No Results" messaging for empty searches.

 ### Functionality
 * Postcode Search: Users can enter a UK postcode to see a list of local dining options.